Biofeedback and Stress Management

 Improve sleep and overall health

 To participate in biofeedback training, please call Counseling and Testing Service (208-282-2130) to schedule an appointment for counseling.
 During this initial appointment the counselor will gather information from you and you can request to receive biofeedback training.

-Currently, biofeedback appointments will be conducted in the counseling room in the ISU Recreation Center.
-Physical distancing, including wearing of face coverings, will be used to ensure a safe environment for each student and counselor.
-If you are experiencing any symptoms of illness, we ask you to reschedule your appointment.
+Biofeedback appointments are conducted in the Student Health Center building, on the 2nd floor next to the Bengal Pharmacy.
+Wearing of face coverings may be used to ensure a safe environment for each student and counselor.
+If you are experiencing any symptoms of illness, we ask that you to reschedule your appointment.

 During the appointment, your counselor will review with you information about your health and stress-related concerns, explain more of the details of biofeedback training, and assist you in practicing relaxation strategies relevant to your personal needs and concerns.